Invarion/invarion-docs/docs/rapidplan/the-tools-palette/road-tools/the-road-tool/properties-of-the-road-tool.md

 - Distance markers
 - Legend and manifest preferences

 All of the above settings are accessed through the road properties screen.
-You can access the properties screen by double clicking on the road you need to change from the Quick Edit mode or from the Properties palette.
+You can access the properties screen by **Double clicking** on the road you need to change from the Quick Edit mode or from the Properties palette.

 ## Alter Geometry and Color